-All staff should be aware of the 'Going for Gold' - our whole school Positive Behaviour Policy.
+All staff should be aware of the 'Going for Gold' - Whole School Positive Behaviour Policy.
 A copy of this can be found on the school website or obtained from the school office.

 We understand that a pupil may make an allegation against a member of staff.